Chiral Anomaly Induced Transverse Planar Transport Phenomena in Three Dimensional Spin-Orbit Coupled Metals: Semiclassical Charge Transport in Boltzmann Transport Equations

-where the Berry-flux moments $C^{\nu}_{s}$ are defined in Eq.\,\eqref{2.1.9}.
+where the Berry flux moments $C^{\nu}_{s}$ are defined in Eq.\,\eqref{non2.1.9}.
 Because the two chiralities contribute equal and opposite values, the net equilibrium current cancels.

-When there is a non-zero $\bm{E}$ or (and) $\nabla T$ satisfying $\bm E\parallel\bm B$ or (and) $\nabla T\parallel\bm B$, the anomaly pumps charge and energy between the two chiral centers without changing the total carrier number.
+When there is a nonzero $\bm{E}$ or (and) $\nabla T$ satisfying $\bm E\parallel\bm B$ or (and) $\nabla T\parallel\bm B$, the anomaly pumps charge and energy between the two chiral centers without changing the total carrier number.
 This is known as chiral anomaly \cite{ Schober_2024, PhysRevD.22.3080, jackiw2008axial}.
 In condensed matter systems, it leads to imbalances in the chemical potential ($\mu^{s}$) and temperature ($T^{s}$) between the chiral centers.
 These imbalances scale linearly with $\bm{E}\cdot B$ (chiral anomaly) and $\bm{\nabla}T\cdot B$ (gravitational anomaly).
 We denote the deviations from equilibrium chemical potential and temperature on the chiral center $s$ by $\delta\tilde\mu^{s}$ and $\delta\tilde T^{s}$, respectively.
-We define the average deviation for each chiral center as